Leoword/official-website/README.md

 	}
 	OR
 	{
-		"articleId": [the id of article, id...]
+		"articleIdList": [the id of article, id...]
 	}
 }
 ```